hexbatch/apple-core/v1/docs/core/step-6-tokens/live-attribute-overview.md

 When an attribute is on a token, its live, and there is a record about the state of the attribute in the token

+* When live attributes are added to a token,  record the user that added them. (added_by) only dynamic live attributes have user recorded
+* Attribute values has a microsecond time stamp of when last written to (updated_at) and or turned on (toggled_at)

     Live attribute:
         current token id:
         static attribute id:
         static source of attribute: token type id, or live if just stuck on
         current_value:
         activated: boolean - if not activated then this attribute does not count in the live, its skipped over
+        toggled_at: timestamp
+        updated_at: timestamp
+        added_by: user_id
         local_state: if this attribute holds an action, script or remote

 There can be duplicates of attributes here, one from the token type and one from a live attribute